Silver Falls Library District

 The services of the Silver Falls Library District are primarily funded by its permanent property tax levy of $0.5748 per thousand dollars of assessed valuation on the properties within its boundaries.
 There are several factors which affect the District's income from this levy.

-Both State Timber Lands and Tax Title Land Fund (i.e., foreclosure proceeds) income are highly variable and unpredictable.
-With so many unknowns, State Timber Lands forecasting must necessarily remain conservative as these funds have been historically uneven since Oregon’s Timber production scaled down significantly in the 1980s, and they are prone to volatile market forces.
-For the proposed budget the projection has been downgraded once again due to unknowns regarding the fiscal impacts of post-wildfire logging, and salvage logging.
-The State Timber Lands payments for the current fiscal year are at 33% of projected budget compared to being at 96% of budget last year, and 255% of budget the year prior.
+State Timber Lands income is variable and unpredictable.
+As such, State Timber Lands forecasting must necessarily remain conservative as these funds have been historically uneven since Oregon’s Timber production scaled down significantly in the 1980s.
+For the proposed budget, the projection is now at zero.
+The Marion County Assessor’s office advises that timber revenue should not be relied upon but, when distributed, could be used as windfall money to fund wish list projects or to cover unanticipated shortfalls from other revenue streams.
+Additionally, this line item is subject to claw back when the State finds that revenue from sales does not offset costs, such as happened within this fiscal year.
+The State Timber Lands payments for the current fiscal year are at 488% of projected budget compared to being at 19.8% of budget last year, and 54% of budget the year prior.

 CCRLS (Chemeketa Cooperative Regional Library Service) imposes taxes on properties within Polk, Yamhill, and Marion Counties at a rate of approximately $0.08 per thousand dollars of assessed valuation.
 The purpose of CCRLS is to enhance cooperation between member libraries as they provide service to residents of the three counties to develop shared resources.
-The taxes levied by CCRLS fund CCRLS's staffing and operational expenses, provide courier service between the libraries, and a shared automated circulation system and online catalog, purchase shared electronic resources, and provide reimbursement funds to member libraries to support their direct services to residents of the area.
+The taxes levied by CCRLS fund CCRLS's staffing and operational expenses, provide courier service between the libraries, maintain a shared automated circulation system and online catalog, purchase shared electronic resources, and provide reimbursement funds to member libraries to support their direct services to residents of the area.

 The District's Beginning Fund Balance includes the prior year's Unappropriated Ending Fund Balance, which allows the District to meet its financial obligations during the first four and a half months of the fiscal year before any of the current year's tax payments are received in mid-November.